kimmobrunfeldt/howto-everything/install-algo-vpn-to-digitalocean.md

 1. Save the output banner which contains the passwords etc to 1password

-    This is needed for possibly updating users later.
+    This is needed for possibly updating users later. **Note:** updating users will create new p12 and SSH key passwords for new users.

 2. You can optionally save the configs to e.g. 1password. `zip -r algo-configs.zip configs` and save the zip file to 1password